AlfaSierra92/Plane-Tracking-ADSB/README.md

 # Plane-Tracking-ADSB
-Tracking planes that pas over my house with the flightaware pro stick on raspberry pi...
+Tracking planes flying over my house with the sdr on raspberry pi.